-The EILAB at the Faculty of Education, UOIT, Canada, is a digital facility for exploring human-computer interaction and learning.
+The EILAB at the Faculty of Education, UOIT, Canada, is a digital facility for exploring human-computer-human interaction for learning.
 It is a hub for researchers and collaborations from around the world.
-The EILAB is a member of the Inclusive Design Institute (IDI), Canada’s first research hub focused on digital inclusion.
-Under the general IDI group, the EILAB is also a member of the AEGIS project, funded by the Canada Foundation for Innovation and the Government of Ontario.
-Current research explores: 1) democratized, fully online learning, 2) digital competencies for online and mobile learning, and 3) social, physiological and cultural dimensions of collaborative online learning.
+The EILAB is a member of the Inclusive Design Institute (IDI) and the AEGIS project, funded by the Canada Foundation for Innovation and the Government of Ontario.
+EILAB research explores: 1) democratized, fully online learning, 2) digital competencies for online and mobile learning, and 3) social, physiological and cultural dimensions of collaborative online learning.

 Culture, Digital Competency and Online Learning in Ukraine